siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 In that directory will be a `motate_pin_assignments.h` and one or more `XYZ-pinout.h` files.

-1. In G2, the `motate_pin_assignments.h` file defines all of the constants used throughout the G2 project, and it `#include`s the `${MOTATE_BOARD}-pinout.h` file to get the actual mapping of the Motate pin numbers to their hardware Port/Pin assignments and related functions.
+In G2, the `motate_pin_assignments.h` file defines all of the constants used throughout the G2 project, and it `#include`s the `${MOTATE_BOARD}-pinout.h` file to get the actual mapping of the Motate pin numbers to their hardware Port/Pin assignments and related functions.
 This means many boards will use the *same pin numbering and constants*.

-  If you are *adding* new pin types to the project, then you must add the constants to `motate_pin_assignments.h`.
-New functions should be over 100, and must be below 253.
-It's okay if only one board uses that function (and has a definition for that number), Motate will simply generate a Null pin that can be checked for in the code if necessary.
+1. If you are *adding* new pin types to the project, then you must add the constants to `motate_pin_assignments.h`.
+New pins should be over 100, and must be below 253.
+It's okay if only one board uses that function and has a definition for that number.
 To reserve a name for a pin that no boards define yet, just give it the value -1.

   ```c++
     // Already existing pins: